 - Easier integration into long-term budgeting

-For many businesses, the ability to plan around fixed monthly payments provides more value than short-term flexibility alone.
+For many businesses, structured payments provide more value than short-term flexibility alone.

 Timing Considerations for Term Loans

-Choosing the right time to pursue a term loan can influence both approval outcomes and overall effectiveness.
+Choosing the right time to pursue a term loan is critical.

 - Existing obligations need restructuring

-- There is a clear plan for using the capital
+- There is a clear plan for capital use

-What If Term Loans Still Aren’t the Right Fit?
+What If Term Loans Aren’t the Right Fit?

-While term loans provide a flexible structured option, they are not the right fit for every business.
+While term loans provide structured flexibility, they are not ideal for every business.

 - Revenue-based funding